-A designer’s culinary work space, built to satisfy artistic aspirations as well as the needs of an active cook.
+A designer’s culinary work space, a glass ceiling kitchen is built to satisfy artistic aspirations as well.

-In this home in suburban Connecticut, a personal vision based on travels to France combined with a love for European furniture inspired a blockbuster kitchen with its own language of ideas and surfaces and – happily — a budget sufficient to transform the dream into reality.
-Chief among the many striking features is a complex steel and glass ceiling that resembles a greenhouse, an imposing black La Cornue range with hood to match, and an island styled like antique English furniture that houses a stainless steel prep sink and features a teak-wood top with tiered glass and polished nickel bistro shelves in the center.
+In this home in suburban Connecticut, a personal vision based on travels to France combined with a love for European furniture inspired a blockbuster glass ceiling kitchen.
+With its own language of ideas and surfaces and a budget sufficient to transform the dream into reality, this kitchen is truly unique.
+Chief among the many striking features is a complex steel and glass ceiling that resembles a greenhouse.
+There’s an imposing black La Cornue range with hood to match.
+An island cabinet, styled like antique English furniture, also houses a stainless steel prep sink and features a teak-wood top.
+Mounted on the island is an unusual set of polished nickel and glass bistro shelves.

-Actually, the ceiling is patterned after the Passage Verdeau, one of Paris’ mid-19th century shopping arcades with a transparent roof that also functions as a skylight.
+Actually, the ceiling is patterned after the Passage Verdeau, one of Paris’ mid-19th century shopping arcades with a transparent roof and skylight.

-In reality, this most elegant ceiling projects up into attic space painted glossy white.
-Lit from above as well as below, it also lets in some natural light from attic windows.
-A mix of black-painted track lights and handsome hanging lanterns appear to be part of the ceiling structure.
+But the kitchen’s ceiling is not an actual skylight.
+It is a faux skylight that projects up into attic space where there is some natural light.
+To add to the effect, the attic ceiling is painted glossy white and there is lighting from above as well as below.
+A mix of black-painted track lights and handsome hanging lanterns appear to be part of the ceiling frame.

 White-painted perimeter cabinets have marble counters and include furniture details such as the plinth-style bases (instead of toe-kicks).
 Corner chest-on-chest cabinets seem especially refined.
 Just look at how those mirrored doors help reflect the light and provide a glimpse into the breakfast room!